How to plan a cycle route to work

 I am lucky in that I have a variety of possible route options for my daily cycle commute.

 Charlie, cycle commuter

 Even commuting by bike can get somewhat boring if you never vary your route, so it’s good to investigate some alternatives, especially if you intend to ride all year round.
 Occasionally ice, snow or just a diversion will mean that a particular option is unavailable.

 So where can you find a route that is both pleasant and rideable on a daily basis?
 There are all sorts of route planning websites, gadgets and gizmos out there that can help you plan a journey to work on two wheels that is both practical and enjoyable.

-But remember – the route that seemed like a breeze in mid-summer may become dark and discouraging in mid-winter.
+The route that seemed like a breeze in mid-summer may become dark and discouraging in mid-winter.
 Don’t feel you have to stick to the same routine every day – one of the many joys of cycling is the variety of experiences it offers.

-When the weather really takes a turn for the worst, don’t feel you have to be a martyr to the cycling cause – it’s OK to take the train or bus occasionally.
+When the weather really takes a turn for the worst, don’t feel you have to be a martyr to the cycling cause – it’s OK to take the train or bus or drive occasionally.
 If nothing else, it will make you realise how much nicer it is to be out in the fresh air and in control of your own destiny!